 The corporate governance committee of the Company (the "CG Committee") was established on 1 April 2012 with written terms of reference.
-Currently, the CG Committee comprises two executive Directors, namely, Mr. Ding Xiang Yang (chairman of the CG Committee) and Mr. Xia Jing Hua and INED, namely Prof. Liu Tao.
+Currently, the CG Committee comprises two executive Directors, namely, Mr. Ding Xiang Yang (chairman of the CG Committee) and Ms. Lu Juan (appointed on 6 September 2022 to replace Mr. Xia Jing Hua who resigned on the same day) and INED, namely Prof. Liu Tao.
 The main duties of the CG Committee are, among others, as follows: